Bridging 4D QFTs and 2D VOAs via 3D high-temperature EFTs: A1A2 and its Galois orbit

 The resulting 3d $\mathcal{N}=4$ theory can then be subjected to the topological A-twist, also known as the H-twist, which employs the $\mathrm{SU}(2)_H$ $R$-symmetry.
 Thus it is convenient to use $U(1)_H\subset {\rm SU}(2)_H$ as the 3d $\mathcal{N}=2$ $R$-symmetry, yielding the following $\mathcal{N}=2$ uv data (see Appendix~\ref{app:Bethe_techniques} for the definitions of $k_{gg}^+$ and $k_{gR}^+$):

 We have indicated the gauge charge of the chiral multiplet in the subscript, and the $R$-charge in the superscript.
-Again, other $R$-charge schemes are possible via adding a multiple of the gauge charge to the $U(1)_R$ charge.
+Again, other $R$-charge schemes are possible via adding a multiple of the gauge charge to the $U(1)_R$ charge, but note that no such gauge mixing alone can relate the data in \eqref{eq:LY} to the saddle-point $\mathcal{N}=2$ data found above; a physical mixing with $U(1)_J$ is needed, to modify the saddle-point $U(1)_R$-charge and $k_{gR}$, to those of the A-twist, wherein the $U(1)_H$ is treated as the $\mathcal{N}=2$ $R$-symmetry.

 We note in passing that the 3d A-model data in \eqref{eq:LY} was derived above via a multi-step procedure: 4d to 3d reduction, then $F$-maximization, then identification of the $U(1)_H$ $R$-symmetry appropriate for the A-twist.
 We will give a one-shot prescription for such derivations in Section~\ref{subsec:sense4dBackground}.